LWL-cpu/Question-Free-Fine-Tuning/README.md

 ## 🧪 Evaluation

-You can evaluate QFFT models using standard benchmark suites (GSM8K, MATH, AIME) with tools like `vllm` or `Sglang`.
+You can evaluate QFFT models on benchmarks (e.g., GSM8K, MATH, AIME) with tools like `vllm` or `Sglang`.
-We also propose a novel metric **RAK** (Reasoning Adaptability Kappa) to evaluate reasoning strategy alignment with task difficulty.
+We also propose a novel metric **RAK** (Reasoning Adaptability Kappa) to evaluate the reasoning adaptability.

 The evaluation code is coming soon!

 ---